 Air Quality and Climate Change Research

-Air quality can be impacted by climate change and, conversely, climate change can impact air quality.
+Air quality can impact climate change and, conversely, climate change can impact air quality.

 Emissions of pollutants into the air can result in changes to the climate.
 Ozone in the atmosphere warms the climate, while different components of particulate matter (PM) can have either warming or cooling effects on the climate.
 For example, black carbon, a particulate pollutant from combustion, contributes to the warming of the Earth, while particulate sulfates cool the earth's atmosphere.